s5546/QAST-Bench/README.md

 * CPU
 * GPU

+# Softwares used:
-# All files are downloaded to %LOCALAPPDATA%/QAST-Bench
+    All files are downloaded to %LOCALAPPDATA%/QAST-Bench
+    todo: figure out the softwares used

+# Contact
+    If you have any questions or concerns, please email me at spencerfinch7@gmail.com.

 # footnotes:
 [1]